-Information about the development of an assessment for pupils in reception to measure their progress in primary schools.
+Information about an assessment for pupils in reception to measure their progress in primary schools.

 In response to the 2017 primary assessment consultation, the government announced plans to introduce a statutory reception baseline assessment (RBA) in autumn 2020.
-Due to the challenging circumstances faced by schools in the context of the covid-19 pandemic, statutory introduction of the RBA has been postponed to Autumn 2021.
-Instead, schools have the opportunity to sign up to the RBA Early Adopter year.
+Due to the challenges faced by schools because of COVID-19, statutory introduction of the RBA has been postponed to autumn 2021.
+Instead, all schools had the opportunity to sign up to the RBA early adopter year in autumn 2020.